chibisov/cli-bdd/docs/steps.md

 Matcher:
 ```
-I append the values to the environment variables:
+I append the values to the environment variables
 ```